profezzorn/ProffieOSDocs/howto/how-to-back-up-a-proffieboard.md

+---
+title: How to back up a Proffieboard
+---
 If you want to backup the program that is currently on your Proffieboard, you can do so by going here:

    https://profezzorn.github.io/webdfu/dfu-util/